ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 ## What about the involved knowledge?

-In fact, having people with di↵erent backgrounds in a research group can be a big advantage.
+In fact, having people with different backgrounds in a research group can be a big advantage.
 For instance, linguists study, analyze and dissect language until exhaustion.
 Some computer scientists profit from their knowledge to create their symbolic (rule-based) models/tools.
 However, it is also true that